Sign3labs/sdk-integration-guide/README.md

 ## App Permission
    1. Add the following permissions in the Manifest file.
-   2. Optional permissions are recommended to achieve higher accuracy
+   2. Optional permissions are recommended to achieve higher accuracy.

 ```java
 <uses-permission android:name="android.permission.INTERNET" />